ms1963/mathplus/README.md

 # mathplus
-Just my own implementation of matrices, vectors, polynomials and rational numbers  done just for fun.
+Just my own implementation of matrices, vectors, polynomials and rational numbers and more,  done just for fun.

-The demo code in demo_matrix.py shows how to use the trivial library.
-Given the fact that libraries like pandas, numpy exist, it is obviously unnecessary to come up with a matrix and vector implementation.
-Nonetheless, I did it for the fun of experimentation.
+The demo code in demo_matrix.py shows how to use the library.
+Given the fact that libraries like pandas, numpy exist, it is obviously unnecessary to come up with yet another math library.
+Nonetheless, I did it for the fun of experimentation and to have a library that does not depend on code in other languages, in particular C and C++.

 graph.py implements a naive graph structure that uses a matrix for visualizing the edges between nodes.